betterobjects/activeql/docs/domain-configuration/permissions.md

 Any principal with the role "manager" is allowed any query and mutation of the entity, except the `delete` mutation.
 Of course this could have also be written as `action !== 'delete'` or even with static configuration.

 Any principal with the role "assistant" might access the read queries if the principal object has an `active` property with the value `true`.
-This is assuming that the principal object somehow has this property set correctly - see [GAMA Principal](./gama-principal.md) how to achieve this.
+This is assuming that the principal object somehow has this property set correctly - see [ActiveQL Principal](./activeql-principal.md) how to achieve this.
 Here we just to demonstrate that you can use any object from the `PermissionExpressionContext` to determine the permission.

 <br>